A year later: Pastoral alliance marks George Floyd's death with message of unity

 “Really we’re here to stand in solidarity with those who saw George Floyd’s death as something they could relate to,” Bennett said.
 “This is an opportunity for us to bring unity to the community.
 We’re all in this together and we believe we’re all human beings with hopes, dreams and joys.
 I think we just need the opportunity to realize that.”

-In the weeks after Floyd's murder gripped the world after a video spread via the internet.
+In the weeks after Floyd’s murder, the world was in shock after the video documenting his death spread via the internet.
 Protest marches took place in cities and towns all across the U.S. and the world.
-The pastoral alliance was formed shortly after one of the Fairmont marches appeared to be anti-police.
+After learning of Floyd’s death and the outrage it sparked, local pastors came together to form the Pastoral Alliance for Social Justice and Change.

 After the observance of silence at the courthouse, organizers performed music, read poetry and prayed as the guests joined in.

-"Today there's a lot of things weighing in my spirit," said Charlotte Moody, minister at Mt.
-Zion Baptist Church.
-"My desire is Christ's desire, that we all come together as one."
+“Today, there’s a lot of things weighing in my spirit,” said Charlotte Moody, minister at Mt.
+Zion Baptist Church, in Fairmont.
+“My desire is Christ’s desire, that we all come together as one.”

 Many of the speakers said regardless of a person’s race, everyone has a responsibility to stand up against hatred and racism.

-Note: This story was updated on May 25